parleh-mate/singapore-parliament-speeches-dbt/docs/columns/member_count_sittings_spoken.md

 {% docs member_count_sittings_spoken %}

-Number of parliamentary sittings during which the member made a speech/asked a question.
+Number of parliamentary sittings during which the member made a speech or asked a question.

 {% enddocs %}